gasserma/dwr/templates/basics.md

 It says you can withdraw four percent of your initial nest egg, pretty much indefinitely.
 It is based on something called the Trinity Study.
 You can see what that looks like on this site.
-It is called the *Constant Amount* strategy here.
+Here on PDP, we are calling this the *Constant Amount* strategy.

 Lets pick a typical 30 year retirement with a $1,000,000 nest egg.
 4% of that is $40,000 per year.